An orthogonal perspective on Gauss composition: Introduction

 \subsection{Contribution}

-The first contribution of this paper is to synthesize the work of Kneser \cite{Kneser} and Wood \cite{Wood}.
+The first contribution of this paper is to synthesize the work of Kneser \cite{Kneser} and Wood \cite{Wood}, also independently pursued by Mondal--Venkata Balaji \cite{Mondal}.
 Kneser approaches composition laws via the even Clifford algebra and the norm without a categorical equivalence, whereas Wood provides a categorical equivalence and geometric approach without a composition law and without Clifford and the norm.
 Our theorems combine and recover their results.
-In particular, we show that the functor defined by Wood is naturally isomorphic to the norm functor composed with a duality by showing there is a unique such functor which restricts to the usual norm.
-For further context on other related work, see \cref{recent work}.
-As a consequence, by viewing Gauss composition over an arbitrary base through the Clifford functor, we can see it as just one instance of the beautiful exceptional isomorphisms of Lie groups in low rank $n$ \cite{bookofinv}*{\S 15}: indeed this paper fills in a gap in the cases $n=1$ and $n=3$ considered by Voight \cites{Voight:quadmonoid,Voight:quatring}.
+In particular, we show that the functor defined by Wood is naturally isomorphic to the norm functor composed with a duality.
+For further context on other related work, see \cref{recentwork}.
+As a consequence, by viewing Gauss composition over an arbitrary base through the Clifford functor, we can see it as just one instance of the exceptional isomorphisms of Lie groups in low rank $n$ \cite{bookofinv}*{\S 15}: indeed, this paper fills in a gap in the cases of rank $n=1$ (monoid of quadratic rings, \cite{Voight:quadmonoid}) and $n=3$ (quaternion rings, \cite{Voight:quatring}).